BeamlakF/alx-backend-graphql_crm/README.md

-# Learning GrapghQL with alx
+# Learning GraphQL with alx

 ### Seems intersting but it is hard